DOI10.47051/XZYQ9216

 Figure 1: Individuals of Oxybelis brevirostris from Ecuador: Buenaventura Reserve, El Oro province (); Cerro de Hayas, Guayas province (); Gualpi, Esmeraldas province (). j=juvenile.

-Natural history: Oxybelis brevirostris is a strictly arboreal snake that inhabits lowland and foothill rainforests, where it can occur in densities of 20 individuals/km, particularly along streams and pristine forest trails.4 The species also occupies secondary forests, roadsides, and plantations.3,7,8 Blunt Vine-Snakes actively forage during the day,9 either on vegetation or on the forest floor.4 At night, they usually roost on understory vegetation within 2 m from the ground,3,10 with larger individuals selecting higher perches up to 10 m above the ground.1,4 Oxybelis brevirostris is an opisthoglyphous snake, meaning it has enlarged grooved teeth towards the rear of the maxilla, and is considered mildly venomous.11 In other Oxybelis, enzymatic and neurotoxic properties were found in the venom, which is or may be acutely toxic to Anolis lizards (their usual prey).12 In O. brevirostris, the diet includes mainly frogs and lizards.1113 This species is oviparous, with clutches consisting of 3–6 eggs.11,15 A salient defense mechanism of these snakes consists of a adopting a stiff position in which the tongue extended, remaining immobile but alert.4 If handled, they can strike repeatedly, but usually prefer just to flee into vegetation.4
+Natural history: Oxybelis brevirostris is a strictly arboreal snake that inhabits lowland and foothill rainforests, where it can occur in densities of 20 individuals/km, particularly along streams and pristine forest trails.4 The species also occupies secondary forests, roadsides, and plantations.3,7,8 Blunt Vine-Snakes actively forage during the day,9 either on vegetation or on the forest floor.4 At night, they usually roost on understory vegetation within 2 m from the ground,3,10 with larger individuals selecting higher perches up to 10 m above the ground.1,4 Oxybelis brevirostris is an opisthoglyphous snake, meaning it has enlarged grooved teeth towards the rear of the maxilla, and is considered mildly venomous.11 In other Oxybelis, enzymatic and neurotoxic properties were found in the venom, which is or may be acutely toxic to Anolis lizards (their usual prey).12 In O. brevirostris, the diet includes mainly frogs and lizards.1113 This species is oviparous, with clutches consisting of 3–6 eggs.11,15 A salient defense mechanism of these snakes consists of adopting a stiff position in which the tongue is extended, remaining immobile but alert.4 If handled, they can strike repeatedly, but usually prefer just to flee into vegetation.4

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..16 Oxybelis brevirostris is listed in this category because it is a widely distributed species with presumed large populations that have not experienced rapid declines.
-In a studied snake community in western Panama, the rate of occurrence of O. brevirostris remained stable between 1997 and 2012.17 In other locations, such as in southwestern Ecuador, these snakes occur in higher densities than any other co-occurring snake.4 The most important threat to this arboreal species is the loss of rainforest due to agricultural expansion.
+In a studied snake community in western Panamá, the rate of occurrence of O. brevirostris remained stable between 1997 and 2012.17 In other locations, such as in southwestern Ecuador, these snakes occur in higher densities than any other co-occurring snake.4 The most important threat to this arboreal species is the loss of rainforest due to agricultural expansion.

 Distribution: Oxybelis brevirostris is widely distributed in the Chocó and Mesoamerica biomes, from the Atlantic slopes of Honduras, Nicaragua, Costa Rica, and Panama to the Pacific lowlands of Colombia and Ecuador (Fig. 2).